PEAK-Legacy/PEAK/README.txt

      those licenses may impose upon you.
 For your reference, here are the third-party packages and where to find their license terms:

-     The 'kjbuckets' module is Copyright Aaron Watters and contributors;
-     please see the 'src/kjbuckets/COPYRIGHT.txt' file for details of its license.

      The included 'pyexpat', 'doctest', 'optparse', and 'textwrap' modules in 'peak.util' are from Python 2.4, and are included for backward compatibility in Python 2.2 and 2.3.
 See the Python license for license